jindongli24/REWI/README.md

-# Robust and Efficient Writer-Independent IMU-Based Handwriting Recognization
+# Robust and Efficient Writer-Independent IMU-Based Handwriting Recognition

-This repository is the official implementation of "Robust and Efficient Writer-Independent IMU-Based Handwriting Recognization".
+This repository is the official implementation of "Robust and Efficient Writer-Independent IMU-Based Handwriting Recognition".

 ## Introduction